kaanokay/DNA-methylation-paper/README.md

 ### Dnmt1 knockout long-read WGS sequencing data is deposit at GEO under accession id GSE308669.

-### methylation count is a given sample from modkit looks like this:

 ```{R}
 # loading libraries
 library(locfit)